See What You Need Before You Print Your Own Checks

 How to Print Checks Successfully

-Printing checks can help you save money, avoid running out of checks, and customize the checks you use.
-But those gains may be offset if you don’t do things the way your bank wants you to, and it might end up being more trouble than it’s worth.
+Printing checks can help you save money, avoid running out of checks and customize the checks you use.
+However, those gains may be offset if you don’t follow proper bank procedure, and it might end up being more trouble than it’s worth.
 Get familiar with the process and typical requirements, and decide what’s best for your needs.

 To print your own checks, you’ll need: